 Note: All of these strategies require the ability to generate unique, single-use promo codes, and validate those codes against specific criteria.
 Even in the few instances where this might not be technically required, it’s still essential to avoid code misuse and revenue erosion.
 Make sure that you can stay in control of your codes.

 Most basic tools will be able to generate unique codes.
 However, a specific “promotion engine” will not only make the generation of codes easier, it can shortcut your ability to execute most of these strategies.

 For an in-depth look at different tool types, check out our free eBook — Do You Need a Promotions Engine?

 1. On-site, reactive promotions

-Whilst offering incentives is an excellent way of driving sales, it’s even more effective when you guide customers through their buying journey using the right promotion designs and formats.
+Whilst offering incentives is an excellent way of driving sales, it’s even more effective when you guide customers through the online promotion journey using the right designs and formats.

 This is achievable using on-site promotions, which are served to visitors depending on the actions they take on your website.
 This could be based on single-visit actions or long-term actions taken by a single IP address, and it’s commonly known as retargeting or remarketing.

 On-site promotions boost your sales and conversions by providing product recommendations based on past purchases of your customers.
 For example, if you run a flight booking site, you could offer package holiday deals for destinations that visitors are looking up a flight for.
 Since the promotions are based on a visitor’s IP address and preferred destination, they’re usually effective and highly targeted, resulting in better conversions.
 Customers are 3x more likely to click such promotions, and 70 per cent more likely to convert.